Outfoxed!: Cooperative Logic for the Littles in your Life

 Somebody stole Mrs Plumpert’s pot pie and it’s up to the team of young detectives to find out who it was before they get away!
 Is Outfoxed outstanding, or is it insipid?
 Let’s find out.

 In Outfoxed, players are tasked with identifying suspects and searching for clues on the board to determine which of the various foxes in play is guilty of stealing Mrs. Plumpert’s pie.
 While they’re gathering clues and finding foxes, the fox pawn travels down a path across the board.
 The whole team loses if the fox makes it to the other side before its found out!

-Game setup involves spreading the 16 suspect cards around the edges of the board and turning two face up; the known suspects.
-Then, the players choose one of the 16 thief cards randomly and insert it into the special clue decoder with the window closed.
+Spread the 16 suspect cards around the edges of the board, then turn two face up: the known suspects.
+Then, players choose one of the 16 thief cards randomly and insert it into the special clue decoder with the window closed.
 These thief cards give information about the various attributes of the guilty fox.

 All players (represented by adorable little detective hat pawns) begin play in the square in the center of the board.
 The fox token starts at the the start of the path, where the fox icon appears on the game board.

 On each players turn, the player declares their intent to “search for clues” or “reveal suspects”.
 They then roll three dice.
 Players can roll the dice up to three times, and set aside dice that show the correct symbols for their goal that turn (paws for clues, eyes for suspects).
 If the player is not successful in getting all three dice to show the desired icon, the fox moves three spaces on his path!

 If the player is successful, however, they take an action.
 Should a player decide to reveal suspects, they choose two of the face down suspect cards surrounding the board, and turn them face up.
 If the detectives can remember the clues they’ve already revealed they can apply them to these new suspects.
 This allows them to immediately discard any suspects they know don’t match the clues they have.
 Otherwise, they remain around the board.